Municue

 General Consent

-The city ratifies a grant application and authorizes acceptance of an agreement with the Texas Historical Commission for up to $80,000 (split equally between a $40,000 external grant and a $40,000 local match) to fund Fort Worth's Historic Resources Survey, accompanied by an appropriation ordinance.
+The city is ratifying its grant application and authorizing acceptance of up to $80,000 from the Texas Historical Commission to support a Historic Resources Survey, consisting of a $40,000 grant and a $40,000 local match, with an accompanying appropriation ordinance.

 (ALL) Ratify Application for and Authorize Acceptance of a Grant and Authorize Execution of a Grant Agreement, if Awarded, in an Amount Up to $80,000.00 with the Texas Historical Commission, with a Gr